 - Parent contact by phone and written notification to parent or guardian within 24 hours.
-Required administration student/parental conference. - Exclusion from extracurricular activities, such as field trips, and commencement exercises and award ceremonies. - Any other appropriate disciplinary actions determined by the administration.
+Required administration student/parental conference. - Exclusion from extracurricular activities, such as field trips, and commencement exercises and award ceremonies. - After school or Saturday Detention - Any other appropriate disciplinary actions determined by the administration.